NEUBIAS/training-resources/_includes/script_variables/exercises/script_variables_fixit_imagejmacro.md

-Fix the variable naming errors and inconsistencies, i.e. change to `camelCase` in the following code
+Fix the variable naming errors and inconsistencies, i.e. change to `camelCase`

 ```javascript
 run("Close All");